-- o In the Public Safety Pay Plan, the following is recommended: - Merit steps of 2.5 percent to five percent be funded. - Market adjustment to the pay steps funded at 1.5 percent effective July 3, 2021. - Revisions to Fire steps to better align with market competitiveness effective November 13, 2021. - Add one 2.5 percent step to the top of Firefighter II and one 2.5 percent step to the top of Firefighter Engineer effective November 13, 2021. - Adjust all Fire Captain steps by 3.75 percent effective November 13, 2021. - o In the Salaried Pay Plan, the following is recommended: - Merit increase pool funded at 3.0 percent. - o In the Hourly Pay Plan, the following is recommended: - Merit increase pool funded at 1.5 percent. - Market adjustment to the ranges of 1.5 percent effective December 4, 2021. - Increase annualized minimum pay to \$38,090 by the end of the fiscal year. - o For Mayor and City Council compensation the following is recommended: - Increase Mayor annual base salary to \$39,646 and expense allowance to \$20,222, aligning the Mayor to the Chairperson of the Mecklenburg County Board of Commissioners. - Increase City Council annual base salary to \$32,638 and expense allowance to \$19,806, aligning City Council to the Mecklenburg County Board of Commissioners.
+- o In the Public Safety Pay Plan, the following is recommended: - Merit steps of 2.5 percent to five percent be funded. - Market adjustment to the pay steps funded at 1.5 percent effective July 3, 2021. - Revisions to Fire steps to better align with market competitiveness effective November 13, 2021. - Add one 2.5 percent step to the top of Firefighter II and one 2.5 percent step to the top of Firefighter Engineer effective November 13, 2021. - Adjust all Fire Captain steps by 3.75 percent effective November 13, 2021. - o In the Salaried Pay Plan, the following is recommended: - Merit increase pool funded at 3.0 percent. - o In the Hourly Pay Plan, the following is recommended: - Merit increase pool funded at 1.5 percent. - Market adjustment to the ranges of 1.5 percent effective December 4, 2021. - Increase annualized minimum pay for all non-temporary employees, with good performance, to \$38,090 by the end of the fiscal year. - Directive to Research and Analyze Shift Differential Pay - On May 26, 2021, during the City Council Budget Straw Votes meeting, City Council directed staff to include in the FY 2022 Compensation and Benefit Recommendation the directive to research an analyze options for shift differential pay for potential inclusion in the FY 2023 Budget. - For Mayor and City Council compensation the following is recommended:

+- Increase Mayor annual base salary to \$39,646 and expense allowances to \$20,222, aligning the Mayor to the Chairperson of the Mecklenburg County Board of Commissioners. - Increase City Council annual base salary to \$32,638 and expense allowances to \$19,806, aligning City Council to the Mecklenburg County Board of Commissioners.

-• Benefits
+Benefits

-- o At least a five percent reduction to employee medical plan premiums. - Decrease in-network individual deductibles by \$250 across all medical plans (unless unallowable by IRS regulations). - Five percent reduction to retiree medical plan premiums for non-Medicare eligible retirees with 20 years of service. - Authorize the City Manager to implement plan enhancements in the dental plan dependent on the results of a bid process that is in progress. - o Increase the city contribution to the 457 plan for employees in the Charlotte Firefighters' Retirement System by one percent.
+- o At least a five percent reduction to employee medical plan premiums. - Decrease in-network individual deductibles by \$250 across all medical plans (unless unallowable by IRS regulations). - Five percent reduction to retiree medical plan premiums for non-Medicare eligible retirees with 20 years of service. - o Authorize the City Manager to implement plan enhancements in the dental plan dependent on the results of a bid process that is in progress. - o Increase the city contribution to the 457 plan for employees in the Charlotte Firefighters' Retirement System by one percent effective January 2022.